Status

 Filtering the status

-You can check the status for a single piece of content by specifying an ID or slug.
-This is useful when you only want to sync a particular file:
+You can check status for a single content item by specifying an ID or slug on status-content:

 # Check status for a content item by slug